Articles

 It’s important to note that market prices are very sensitive to earnings results.
 A significant example is how the market reacts when a company’s earnings miss estimates.
 This can lead to substantial price volatility.

-• A Practical Guide to Analyzing Any Stock (With Examples) Image 12
+• A Practical Guide to Analyze Any Stock (With Examples) Image 12

 Notice how MercadoLibra's Earnings came in well below the estimate

-• A Practical Guide to Analyzing Any Stock (With Examples) Image 13
+• A Practical Guide to Analyze Any Stock (With Examples) Image 13

 The earnings came out on 22 Feb

-• A Practical Guide to Analyzing Any Stock (With Examples) Image 14
+• A Practical Guide to Analyze Any Stock (With Examples) Image 14

 Now notice how the price declined after MELO misses its earnings estimate.